 Enriching the study of English beyond the classroom.

 As well as the shelves of the Wren, we have the resources to organise a series of activities that supplement the study of English at Trinity in exciting ways.
 In recent years we have organised trips to art galleries, to Stratford-upon-Avon (to see a Shakespeare play performed by the RSC), and to significant literary locations in and near Cambridge, such as the village of Little Gidding.
 We have also run reading groups that provide venues for discussing poetry and fiction outside the classroom, and opportunities for students to pursue their own creative ambitions in writing poetry and prose.

 Who teaches English at Trinity?

-Most of the teaching at Trinity is done by three fellows (members of the teaching staff): Philip Knox, Anne Toner and Ross Wilson.
-These three also serve as directors of studies – the person who helps you choose and organise your particular path through the English Tripos (the three year undergraduate course).
+Most of the teaching at Trinity is done by four fellows (members of the teaching staff): Anna-Maria Hartmann, Philip Knox, Anne Toner and Ross Wilson.
+These four also serve as directors of studies – the person who helps you choose and organise your particular path through the English Tripos (the three year undergraduate course).
 You will also receive teaching at various points from people based in other colleges – usually around a quarter of the total – and each director of studies also arranges this teaching.

 I teach mainly literature of the eighteenth and nineteenth centuries, and I have a strong interest in the history of the novel.
 I am interested in how speech and thought are represented in fiction and I have worked on the representation of interruptions, hesitations and pauses in drama and prose, from Shakespeare to the novels of Conrad and Woolf.
 I am currently working on Jane Austen and am enjoying teaching classes that look closely at some aspects of style and form across English fiction.